1-800-275-4279

 What are the Types of Product Liability?

-Product liability can stem from factors like manufacturing defects, design flaws, and insufficient warning labels, all of which hold manufacturers responsible for resulting harm.
+Product liability can stem from factors like manufacturing defects, design flaws, and insufficient warning labels, all holding manufacturers responsible for resulting harm.
 Manufacturing defects occur during production, leading to faulty products, while design flaws involve inherent safety weaknesses.
 Warning labels are vital for mitigating hazards by offering crucial safety information.
 Without clear labels, consumers might inadvertently endanger themselves while using the product.

 Manufacturing Defect